 - Close student-teacher relationships;

-- Guidance and mentorship for individual students in and outside classrooms;
+- Teachers’ guidance and mentorship for individual students in and outside classrooms;

-- Extensive outreaching and experiential learning opportunities including community services, internships, international exchanges and independent research;
+- Extensive outreaching and experiential learning opportunities including service-learning, internships, international exchanges and independent research;

-- Scholarships and bursaries amounting to over HK$10 million per year; and
+- Scholarships and bursaries amounting to around HK$20 million per year; and

 - A full-time employment rate of close to 80% within four months of graduation.